 - Recent work

-John has appeared in the High Court and inquests.
-The cases in which he appeared involved a wide range of issues and law.
-Here are some examples of John’s work in that period.
+The cases in which John has appeared recently have involved a wide range of issues and law.
+Here are some examples.

 Financial services: acting for a defendant director in complex multijurisdictional litigation in which claimant institutions sought to recover the value of significant investments managed by various defendants, alleging against the director amongst other things, misrepresentations, breaches of subscription and redemption agreements, acts of negligence and inducements to breach contractual obligations.